ebruck/radiotray-ng/README.md

    ...
 ]
 ```
 Group with the name "root" is treated differently and is rendered at the base of the menu.
 A group's image specifies the notification icon to display and is inherited by all of the stations.
 A station with an image overrides the group image.

 Use the "Preferences/Reload Bookmarks" option to see your changes.

-## Convert RadioTray bookmarks ##
+## Convert RadioTray Bookmarks ##

-The rt2rtng script will convert your RadioTray bookmarks.xml to Radiotray-NG's JSON format.
+The rt2rtng script will convert your RadioTray bookmarks.xml file.
 All groups within groups are moved to the root and any empty ones are removed.
 It's not a perfect conversion and will no doubt require some editing.

 ```
 $ /usr/share/radiotray-ng/rt2rtng ~/.local/share/radiotray/bookmarks.xml > bookmarks.json
 ```

 ## To Build: ##

 Install these packages:
 ```
 libcurl4-openssl-dev libjsoncpp-dev libxdg-basedir-dev libnotify-dev libboost-filesystem-dev libgstreamer1.0-dev libappindicator-dev libboost-log-dev libgtk-3-dev libnotify-dev lsb-release libbsd-dev libncurses5-dev cmake
 ```

 ## GoogleTest (optional) ##
 ```
 $ git clone git@github.com:google/googletest.git
 $ cd googletest